Sparks in the Dark: Results

 The method could further be developed to identify the highest density region directly in the 4D histogram, and then project this onto the four axes.
 The SparkDensityTree library allows for defining arithmetic on the histograms, and it might be possible to combine the signal and background histograms and find the densest region in, e.g., number of signal events divided by number of background events, or the difference between the histograms.

 Finally, scalability is a very powerful aspect of this approach.
 This study did not delve into it, but as mentioned in~\cite{sainudiin2020scalable, Graner1711540,Sandstedt1801389}, the original method has been tested on several terabytes of simulations, and great decreases in computational time can be seen with the increase of cores.
+In this work, for example, the time required (averaged over 5 runs) to run over the CMS open data was 42.9 seconds, while the time require to run over the signal was 26.9 seconds.

 This is something of interest for the field of high-energy physics, as it would be straightforward to run directly on the full collision datasets from the LHC.